ansible/lightbulb/workshops/roles/solution/README.md

 ### Solution

 The solution to this workshop is `nginx-role` under `examples/`.
 This example also includes the solution to the extra credit assignment.
-See `remove.yml` and `roles/nginx-basic/tasks/remove.yml`. <-- TODO
+See `remove.yml` and `roles/nginx-basic/tasks/remove.yml`.